Stilnovo De Pas, D’Urbino, Lomazzi Desk Lamp

 Period: 1970s – Mid-Century Modern.

-Designer: Jonathan De Pas, Donato D’Urbino, Paolo Lomazzi.
+Design: Jonathan De Pas, Donato D’Urbino, Paolo Lomazzi in 1971.

 Manufacturer: Stilnovo, Milan, Italy.

 Other versions: This Stilnovo De Pas, D’Urbino, Lomazzi desk lamp exists in several colours.
 The lampshade was also used for the design of the Lampiatta desk lamp.
 Also made as a pendant lamp in two sizes.
 The base was also used for another desk lamp that was also sold by the Dutch Artimeta company.
 It has a white acrylic lampshade.